amosr/nominal-wyvern-formalism/doc/self-types.md

 }
 ```

-Such shapes aren't very meaningful on their own: if I have a type `T <: Cloneable`, I know it has a clone method, but I don't know what it will return.
+These shapes aren't very meaningful on their own: if I have a type `T <: Cloneable`, I know it has a clone method, but I don't know what it will return.
 To get more information, we need to further refine the use of shapes: `T <: Cloneable { type CT = T }`.
 We have a similar situation in Java, where we must define a generic parameter to be `<T extends Cloneable<T>>`.